 While our SHIIP Program provides Medicare insurance counseling year-round to those who are new to Medicare or who have questions, most beneficiaries can only change their coverage during the annual open enrollment period (OEP), Oct.
 15 – Dec.
 7. All Medicare beneficiaries are encouraged to examine their options each year, as policies and prices change – not to mention that the medication needs of an individual can change from year to year.

-During the OEP for 2020, our SHIIP volunteers in New Hanover County will be providing one-on-one counseling by phone only with limited availability, due to the recent pandemic.
+During the OEP for 2021, our SHIIP volunteers in New Hanover County will be providing one-on-one counseling by phone or in-person, by appointment only.
 To schedule an appointment, please call the appointment line at 910-798-6442.

 If you have general questions about Medicare and Medicare Advantage Plans, you may also call our New Hanover County Medicare Information line at 910-620-6724.
 Individual questions will be answered by one of our qualified SHIIP counselors.